Dynamic Network Control for Confidential Multi-hop Communications: System Model

 We assume the wireless transceivers to operate in a half duplex fashion, i.e., a node cannot transmit and receive simultaneously.
 Hence, two links sharing a common ingress or egress node cannot be active simultaneously.
-We define a set of links that can transmit simultaneously as a {\em set of concurrently active links} indexed by $e$.
-Also, let $E$ be the collection of all sets of concurrently active links.
-Set $E$ depends on the assumed interference model.
-For example, consider a sample multi-hop network as shown in Fig~\ref{fig:independent_set} with node-exclusive interference model.
-Examples of set of concurrently active links include $\{(s_1,1),(s_2,3),(2,d_1)\}$, $\{(s_1,1),(s_2,3),(2,d_2)\}$, $\{(s_1,2),(1,d_1),(3,d_2)\}$, and $\{(s_2,2),(1,d_1),(3,d_2)\}$.
+We define a set of links that can transmit simultaneously as a {\em set of concurrently active links} indexed by $v$.
+Also, let $\pazocal{V}$ be the collection of all sets of concurrently active links.
+Set $\pazocal{V}$ depends on the assumed interference model. {\footnote{We assume $ \cup_{v \in \pazocal{V}} v$ to contain at least one path connecting any given source-destination pair.}} For example, consider a sample multi-hop network as shown in Fig.~\ref{fig:independent_set} with node-exclusive interference model.
+Examples of sets of concurrently active links include $\{(s_1,1),(s_2,4),(2,d_1)\}$, $\{(s_1,1),(s_2,4),(2,d_2)\}$, $\{(s_1,2),(1,d_1),(4,d_2)\}$, and $\{(s_2,3),(1,d_1),(4,d_2)\}$.
 At the beginning of every block, the scheduler chooses a particular set of concurrently active links.
-We use indicator variable ${\cal I}_e(t)$ to represent the scheduler decision, where ${\cal I}_e(t)$ is one if set $e$ is scheduled for transmission in block $t$, and it is zero otherwise.
-By definition, $\sum_{e \in E} {\cal I}_e(t) \leq 1$ for all $t>0$.
+We use indicator variable ${\cal I}_v(t)$ to represent the scheduler decision, where ${\cal I}_v(t)$ is one if set $v$ is scheduled for transmission in block $t$, and it is zero otherwise.
+By definition, $\sum_{v \in \pazocal{V}} {\cal I}_v(t) \leq 1$ for all $t>0$.

-There are $K$ different flows in the network, one for each source-destination node pair.
+There are $M$ different flows in the network, one for each source-destination node pair.
 Each flow in the network is identified by the index of its ingress node, and thus, the network flow problem considered in this work can be modeled as a multi-commodity flow problem.
-Let ${\cal I}^s_{ij}(t)$ be the indicator function taking a value of 1 if link $(i,j)$ carries commodity $s$ in block $t$.
+Let ${\cal I}^s_{ij}(t)$ be an indicator function taking a value of 1, if link $(i,j)$ carries commodity $s$ in block $t$.
 Hence, the total flow rate of commodity $s$ over link $(i,j)$ in block $t$ is: